totemorg/atomic/README.md

 Download and unzip into your project/engine folder and revise the project/config module as needed for your [Totem](https://git.geointapps.org/acmesds/transfer) project.
-Typically, you will want to:
+Typically, you will want to redirect the following to your project/config

 	ln -s ../config/debe.sh config.sh
 	ln -s ../config/maint.sh maint.sh
 	ln -s ../config/certs certs

-to override the defaults.
+## Examples

-## Usage
+Below sample use-cases are from engine/config.js.

-Below sample use-cases are from engine/config.js:
+### E1

 	E1: function () {